virajbhartiya/lotus/documentation/en/cli-lotus.md

-   mark-bad    Mark the given block as bad, will prevent syncing to a chain that contains it unmark-bad  Unmark the given block as bad, makes it possible to sync to a chain containing it check-bad   check if the given block was marked bad, and for what reason checkpoint  mark a certain tipset as checkpointed; the node will never fork away from this tipset help, h     Shows a list of commands or help for one command
+   mark-bad    Mark the given block as bad, will prevent syncing to a chain that contains it unmark-bad  Unmark the given block as bad, makes it possible to sync to a chain containing it check-bad   check if the given block was marked bad, and for what reason help, h     Shows a list of commands or help for one command

 OPTIONS: